Skip to content

 Two-day snowfall records were set in Erie and Genesee counties, where 3 to 4 feet of snow was commonly reported.

 Another historic storm hit the same region just over a month later.
 A blizzard blasted the Buffalo metro area on Dec.
-23-24, with lake-effect snow continuing through the Christmas holiday.
+23-24, with lake-effect snow continuing through Christmas.
 The storm produced wind gusts to hurricane force for more than 24 hours, causing widespread power outages, shutting down roads and airports for three days, and claiming 47 lives.
 A new daily snowfall record was set at the Buffalo Airport at 22.3 inches on Dec.
 23.

 Atmospheric Rivers Erase Most of California's Drought